Theodore Roosevelt Memorial (Portland, Oregon)

 The Theodore Roosevelt Memorial is a lost monument and sculpture commemorating the 26th president of the United States, Theodore Roosevelt, as well as veterans of the Spanish–American War.
 It was originally installed in Portland's Battleship Oregon Park (now part of Tom McCall Waterfront Park).
 Designed by American artist Oliver L. Barrett, the 18 ft memorial was erected in 1939, but disappeared in 1942 after being relocated temporarily during the construction of Harbor Drive.
-It featured a geometric tufa statue depicting a man not resembling Roosevelt, as well as a smaller realistic sculpture of him.
+It featured a geometric tufa statue depicting a man not resembling Roosevelt, as well as a smaller realistic bas relief of him.
 The monument initially received a generally unfavorable reception, but was considered one of Barrett's best-known artworks.

 Description

 Dubbed the "Colossus of Portland", the Theodore Roosevelt Memorial was designed by Oliver L. Barrett (1892–1943), a sculptor and professor at the University of Oregon.
 The 18 ft tall monument was made of Central Oregon red tufa, weighed 16 ST, and commemorated veterans of the Spanish–American War.

 The monument featured a statue of a man not resembling Theodore Roosevelt, the 26th president of the United States.
 According to Barrett, the modern work was "not designed as a likeness of Roosevelt or anyone else", but was rather "an attempt to symbolize his indomitable spirit—fighting, but constructive".
 According to Grant Butler of The Oregonian, "The statue wasn't a likeness of Roosevelt, but was a more generic figure that was meant to embody his spirit and determination, and was sculpted in the modern style".
 Barrett carved a smaller realistic profile of Roosevelt into the memorial's left side.
 An inscription on the base read: "Our nation holds in its hands the fate of the coming years".
 The monument has been described as "fascistic" because of its "severely geometric" contours.